DevOps-Batch-02/To-Do-List/README.md

 * Pre Condition:

-1. User should have logged into Todoist Tracker
+1. User should have logged into Todoist Tracker page

 * Input: